lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 # 2. Humdrum

-## [2.1]
+## 2.1 La Sistaxis y El Conjunto Comandos
 Humdrum comprises two distinct aspects, corresponding to the representation and manipulation of musical data.
 First, there is the syntax defined for representing discrete information as a series of records in a computer file.
 Its definition allows for many kinds of information to be encoded; the scheme used in the CCARH database for essential musical pitch and duration information is just one of an open-ended set—some other members of which I mention below—that may be augmented by user-defined schemes for specific research tasks.
 Second, there is the set of commands, the Humdrum Toolkit, devised to manipulate files that conform to the Humdrum syntax in the name of machine-aided research in music.
 The emphasis here should be on “aided”:
 Humdrum possesses no higher-level analytical faculties per se.
 Rather, its power derives from the flexibility of its kit of elemental commands, which the user must learn to use in combination to exploit fully the system’s potential.

-# 3. Humdrum Representations
+# 3. Representaciones Humdrum (Sintaxis)

-## [3.1]
+## 3.1 \*\*kern: Representación esencial de altura/duracion
 Before discussing the ways in which the Toolkit can be used it will be helpful to inspect the conventions of one particular Humdrum representation, by means of a musical fragment.
-Example 1 (below) contains the first two phrases of the Bach chorale “Nun danket alle Gott” in Humdrum’s core pitch/duration representation scheme, \*\*kern.^(2) In this example, the first three lines, each tagged by a triple exclamation mark, are reference records, each of whose meaning should be readily apparent.
+Example 1 (below) contains the first two phrases of the Bach chorale “Nun danket alle Gott” in Humdrum’s core pitch/duration representation scheme, \*\*kern.^(2)
+In this example, the first three lines, each tagged by a triple exclamation mark, are reference records, each of whose meaning should be readily apparent.
 Humdrum specifies over 80 types of reference records for electronic scores, providing for information as diverse as the catalogue number, name of the dedicatee, manuscript location or translated title in over forty languages.

-# EXAMPLE 1
+## Ejemplo 1

 ```
 !!!COM: Bach, Johann Sebastian